-Study examines injuries with baby bottles, pacifiers and sippy cups in the USMay 14th, 2012 in Pediatrics /
+Study examines injuries with baby bottles, pacifiers and sippy cups in the USMay 14, 2012 in Medicine & Health / Pediatrics

 A new study by researchers in the Center for Biobehavioral Health and the Center for Injury Research and Policy at Nationwide Children's Hospital examined pediatric injuries associated with baby bottles, pacifiers and sippy cups.
 Researchers found that from 1991 to 2010, an estimated 45,398 children younger than three years of age were treated in U.S. emergency departments for injuries related to the use of these products.
 This equates to an average of 2,270 injuries per year, or one child treated in a hospital emergency department every four hours for these injuries.

 The study, which is being released online May 14, 2012 and being published in the June 2012 print issue of Pediatrics, found that baby bottles accounted for 66 percent of injuries, followed by pacifiers at 20 percent and sippy cups at 14 percent.
 Body regions most commonly injured were the mouth (71 percent) and the head, face or neck (20 percent).

 "Two-thirds of injuries examined in our study were to one-year-old children who are just learning to walk and more prone to falls," said the study's co-author Sarah Keim PhD, MA, MS, principal investigator in the Center for Biobehavioral Health at Nationwide Children's Hospital.
 "Having children sit down while drinking from baby bottles or sippy cups can help reduce the occurrences of these injuries."

 Both the American Academy of Pediatrics (AAP) and the American Academy of Pediatric Dentistry (AAPD) recommend that children be transitioned to regular, lidless cups at 12 months of age.
 The AAP also suggests that parents try to limit pacifier use after six months of age as use after that age may increase the risk of ear infections.